Those Were The Days

 John and Cynthia Lennon get divorced on 8th December.

-On 17th December eleven-year-old Mary Bell is sentenced to life imprisonment for the manslaughter of two young boys.
+On Tuesday, 17th December an eleven-year-old girl, Mary Bell, is sentenced at Newcastle Assizes to life in detention for the manslaughter of two young boys.

 The crew of the USS Pueblo is released by North Korea on 22nd December, after the USA had signed a document admitting that the ship had violated North Korean waters.